7 eCommerce Investments to Make in 2021

 Really want to take it to the next level?
 Invest in a PWA now, and rest assured your site will be adaptable and ready to scale.
 A ‘headless’ system architecture means your site will be super-fast and continue to rank well, throughout updates to search engine algorithms (so all your hard work on SEO doesn’t go to waste).
 Plus – sites built this way work incredibly well on mobile, where a huge portion of eCommerce traffic now comes from.
 For everything you need to know on PWAs, check out our comprehensive eBook.

 2. Customer Retention

-If you experienced an influx of new customers last year, now’s the time to invest in retaining them.
+If you experienced an influx of new customers last year, now’s the time for your eCommerce business to make investments to ensure you retain them.
 We all know getting new leads is the most expensive part of our marketing, but that doesn’t mean you shouldn’t invest in existing customers – quite the opposite.

 With more competition in the online marketplace, and new brands launching all the time, it’s easier than ever for your customers to go elsewhere.
 How will you keep them shopping with you?

 It’s not all about offering the best price, either.
 A few things to think about:

 - Tiered loyalty schemes that reward consistent spending